svmiller/eh6127/lab-scripts/ols-diagnostics.md

 I mention above that I have an entire blog post that discusses some of these things in more detail than I will offer here.
-It’s a lament that it’s never just “do this and you’re done” thing; it’s always “fuck around and see what you find” thing.
+It’s a lament that it’s never just “do this and you’re done” thing; it’s always a “fuck around and see what you find” thing.
 However, the “classic” standard error corrections are so-called “Huber-White” standard errors and are often known by the acronym “HC0”.
 The suggest defaults you often see in software for “robust” standard errors are type “HC3”, based on this offering from [Mackinnon and White (1985)](https://www.sciencedirect.com/science/article/abs/pii/0304407685901587).
+I can’t really say this with 100% certainty (because you won’t know until you can see it for yourself) but it’s often the case that older analyses that report “robust” standard errors are Huber-White (“HCO”) standard errors and “heteroskedasticity-robust” standard errors in newer analyses are HC3 standard errors.
+That’s at least a heuristic I’ve picked up from my experience.

-Alternatively, if I were you, I’d bootstrap this bad boy.
-You likewise have several options here, and I maintain it’s fun/advisable to do the bootstrap yourself rather than have some software bundle do it for you, and I have guides on previous course websites and on my blog that show you how to do this.
-Your have myriad options, but I’ll focus on just two.
+There’s another approach, which is 100% I’d do if I were presented the opportunity.
+I’d bootstrap this motherfucker.
+You likewise have several options here.
+I maintain it’s fun/advisable to do the bootstrap yourself rather than have some software bundle do it for you, and I have guides on previous course websites and on my blog that show you how to do this.
+However, we’ll keep it simple and focus on some convenience functions because they also illustrate the myriad options you have.
+Let’s focus on just two.
 The first, the simple bootstrap pionereed by Bradley Efron, resamples *with replacement* from the data and re-runs the model some number of times.
 In expectation, the mean coefficients of these re-estimated models converge on what it is in the offending model (which